 Admission to our Museum and Exhibits includes the following:

 - Our Marine Research Laboratory or Wet Lab, adjacent to the Aquarium, is used in our educational programming as well as by high school and college students to grow specimens and conduct marine research.
-Check out the lab during our Drop-in Programs and Special Events.
-CLOSED FOR THE SEASON
+Check out the lab during our Drop-in Programs (starting later this month) and Special Events.

 - The Stellwagen Bank National Marine Sanctuary Exhibit is an extraordinary interactive exhibit that describes and provides images, video, audio and real-time data access to an amazing narrative of its marine life and unique features.
 Gloucester is the northern gateway to this 842 square mile marine plateau between Cape Ann and Cape Cod.

 - The Admissions Center and Museum Shop offers admissions tickets to Maritime Gloucester as well as tickets on the Schooner Ardelle and other boat excursions that we may offer.
 The store offers an extensive selection of books, locally crafted wares, one of a kind gifts and a wide variety of items that are aligned with our maritime heritage and educational programming.